Chemaclass/knob-mvc/README.md

 A controller talks to the data helpers, loads the mustache template and can then be called from your WordPress template files.

-Here's a sample function from a controller that loads the header data into the header template.
+Here's a sample function from a controller that loads all posts, limited by 'posts per page', into the home template.

 ```php
 /**